New in version 2.0.0.

 RFC 7540 mandates that all of these header fields appear first in the

 header block, before the ordinary header fields.
-This can cause difficulty if
+This could cause difficulty if

 dict for the